viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 What are the benefits of static code analysis?

-First of all, it reduces the manual work for other developers during the code review.
+* First of all, it reduces the manual work for other developers during the code review.

-Secondly, it provides a safety net.
+* Secondly, it provides a safety net.
 A static code analyzer will highlight the potential issues in your code before these issues get to production.
+* Also, it helps you to manage the technical debt.
+You can analyze older projects, and see how much technical debt is at hand.

-I recommend using SonarLint IDE plugin to catch potential issues before they are detected by SonarQube during the continuous integration (CI) process.
+I recommend using [SonarLint IDE](https://www.sonarlint.org/) plugin to catch potential issues before they are detected by SonarQube during the continuous integration (CI) process.
+You will see the issues as you type.
 You can use it in your favorite IDE such as Eclipse, IntelliJ IDEA, Visual Studio, VS Code.

 ## Code Reviews